 Risk management is a fundamental part of AA REIT’s business strategy to ensure Unitholders’ interests are protected.

-A robust internal control system and an effective independent audit review process make up the ERM framework, which addresses financial, operational, compliance and information technology risks to safeguard Unitholders’ interests and the AA REIT’s assets and also to manage risks.
+A robust internal control system and an effective independent audit review process make up the ERM framework, which addresses financial, operational, compliance and information technology risks to safeguard Unitholders’ interests and AA REIT’s assets and also to manage risks.
 The Manager is responsible for the design and implementation of effective internal controls.
 The internal auditor carries out independent reviews to test the design and implementation to provide reasonable assurance to the ARCC on the adequacy and effectiveness of the internal control system.

-Key risks in FY2018
+Key risks in FY2020

 AA REIT faces real estate market risks such as the volatility in rental rates and occupancy rates due to strong competition and soft demand for industrial premises which have an adverse effect on property yields.
 In order to mitigate such risks, the Manager has established a diversified tenant base, reduced its tenant concentration risk and has in place proactive tenant management strategies.
 Regular feedback is also obtained from tenants to foster close landlord-tenant relationships.
-Where the opportunity arises, the Manager also embarks on asset enhancement activities to improve the value, performance and competiveness of the properties in AA REIT’s portfolio.
+Where the opportunity arises, the Manager also embarks on asset enhancement activities to improve the value, performance and competitiveness of the properties in AA REIT’s portfolio.

 All operations are aligned to AA REIT’s focus on generating rental income to deliver secure and stable distributions and provide long-term capital growth to Unitholders.
 Measures include prompt lease renewals to reduce vacancies, prudent control of property expenses and an annual maintenance programme to maintain and enhance AA REIT’s properties.
 The Manager has also established operating and reporting policies and procedures to manage day-to-day operational activities, which are reviewed and updated periodically to ensure relevance and effectiveness as well as compliance with latest legislations and regulations.